Stitch up some Plastic Canvas Cross Stitch Hearts for Valentine’s Day!

 We have some fun murals in our city with a heart or love theme, so I thought they would be a great place to leave a few hearts.

-Doesn’t a mural that says Love need some fiber hearts left near it?
+Doesn’t a mural that says Love need some cross stitch hearts left near it?

-This is a tradition we love to share, so feel free to stitch up your own hearts and share the love where you live!
+This is a tradition we love to share, so feel free to stitch up your own cross stitch hearts and share the love where you live!

 Not quite up to leaving fiber hearts in public yet?
 That’s okay.
-They are perfect to give to friends and loved ones.
+A cross stitch heart is perfect to give to friends and loved ones.
 Use these plastic canvas hearts as a tag for a gift or as part of a handmade card.
 Everyone will appreciate the handmade touch you share with them this Valentine’s Day!